 At this stage, building happens on a Linux machine.
-If anyone wants other build environments to be supported, then please feed back here.
+If anyone wants other build environments to be supported, then please give us your feedback here.

 Schematics and PCB

 KiCad is used as the EDA tool for schematics and PCB design.
 I think that the schematic files should be decoupled from the PCB files and they should be published in independent source trees.
 This is because multiple PCB designs could be made for each schematic design.
-If you have any thoughts on whether or not this is a good idea, please feed back here.
+If you have any thoughts on whether or not this is a good idea, then please give us your feedback here.

 The idea is to design an enclosure that can be printed on a 3D printer.
-I’ve started work on designing one in OpenSCAD and it is still a work in progress (well, it’s been sitting in that state for too long now).
-I’ve got to the point where I need to do the PCB design and produce a 3D model of the PCBA (that’s one of the reasons for choosing KiCad).
+We’ve started work on designing one in OpenSCAD and it is still a work in progress.
+We’ve got to the point where we need to do the PCB design and produce a 3D model of the PCBA (that’s one of the reasons for choosing KiCad).
 Then, the 3D model of the PCBA can be incorporated in the enclosure design and the rest of the enclosure designed around the PCBA.

 The OpenSCAD source and STL file could be published on GitHub.